lifepillar/vim-mucomplete/Readme.md

 MUcomplete is fully customizable.
 See `:help mucomplete.txt` for detailed documentation.

+**Note:** *MUcomplete maps `<tab>` and `<s-tab>` to act as manual completion triggers by default.
+It also changes how `<c-j>` and `<c-h>` work when the pop-up menu is visible (and only in that situation).
+You may override MUcomplete's defaults, of course, or prevent MUcomplete to define any mappings at all.
+Read the documentation for options and for hints about making MUcomplete work with plugins having conflicting mappings.*

 **Important:** by itself, MUcomplete does not provide any “intellisense”/semantic completion.
 If you want that, you also need to install